-- A variety of vegetables — dark green, red and orange, legumes (beans and peas), starchy and other
+- Vegetables of all types — dark green; red and orange; beans, peas and lentils; starchy and others

-- Fat-free or low-fat dairy, including milk, yogurt and cheese, and fortified soy beverages
+- Dairy, including fat-free or low-fat milk, yogurt and cheese, and lactose-free or fortified soy beverages and yogurts

 What is a nutrient-dense food?

-Nutrient-dense foods include all vegetables, fruits, whole grains, seafood, eggs, beans and peas, unsalted nuts and seeds, fat-free and low-fat dairy products, and lean meats and poultry — when prepared with little or no added solid fats, sugars, refined starches, and sodium.
+Nutrient-dense foods include vegetables, fruits, whole grains, seafood, eggs, beans, peas, lentils, unsalted nuts and seeds, fat-free and low-fat dairy products, and lean meats and poultry.
+They contain little or no added sugars, saturated fat and sodium.

 Where do I need to cut back?

-Most U.S. adults and children eat too much sodium and too many calories from saturated fat and added sugars.
-Even if you aren't overweight or obese, consuming too much sodium, saturated fat and added sugars increases your risk of heart disease and other health problems.
+Most Americans eat too much sodium and too many calories from saturated fat and added sugars.
+Even if you aren't overweight, too much sodium, saturated fat and added sugars in your diet can increase your risk of heart disease and other problems.

-- Consume less than 10 percent of calories a day from added sugars.
+- Added sugars: Less than 10% of calories a day

-- Consume less than 10 percent of calories a day from saturated fats.
+- Saturated fat: Less than 10% of calories a day

 Make a healthy shift